kwabee/spotify-api/README.md

 # spotify-api
-A script that connects to Spotify's API
+A script that connects to Spotify's API.

-This is for testing purposes.
+I've removed the client_id and client_secret for obvious reasons.

+If you want me to include it, just payment to my paypal account ;)